nkutsulo/mzimba-supermarket/README.md

 # mzimba-supermarket
-Mzimba Supermarket is committed to provide fresh and high quality products to its customer. it is found in South Africa.
+Mzimba Supermarket is committed to provide fresh and high quality products to its customer its a self-retail store that sells a wide variety of food, beverages and household products. it is found in South Africa.